By accepting you will be accessing a service provided by a third-party external to https://edcentral.uk/

 Sadly, Sir Ken passed away on 21 August 2020, following a short battle with cancer.

 Nationality: British.
 Sir Ken divided his time between Los Angeles and London.

 What's it all about:

-Though his ideas have developed over time, Sir Ken's main argument is that education should foster creativity in pupils by offering a broad curriculum and encouraging individualisation in the learning process.
-He believes that too much of the present education system in the UK and United States fosters conformity, compliance and standardisation rather than creative approaches to learning.
+Though his ideas developed over time, Sir Ken's main argument was that education should foster creativity in pupils by offering a broad curriculum and encouraging individualisation in the learning process.
+He believed that too much of the present education system in the UK and United States fosters conformity, compliance and standardisation rather than creative approaches to learning.

 What does he research:

-Sir Ken suggests there are many misconceptions about creativity and whether it can be taught.
-He argues that everyone has the potential to be creative and that creativity can be developed in a practical way, though critics have noted that he does not provide many concrete examples of how creativity can be taught.
+Sir Ken suggested there are many misconceptions about creativity and whether it can be taught.
+He argued that everyone has the potential to be creative and that creativity can be developed in a practical way, though critics have noted that he didn't provide many concrete examples of how creativity can be taught.